PaulMarren/space-explorer/README.md

       - GitHub is used to store the projects code after being pushed from Git and to deploy the website.
    3. Visual Studio Code
       - Visual Studio Code was used as the IDE.

+## Manual Testing
+### Starting the game

+**Testing Method**

+- Desktop: Click the start button image using a mouse.

+- Mobile: Tap the start button image using a touchscreen device.

+**Expected Result**

+- The game should start immediately after clicking or tapping the start button.

+- The spaceship should appear on the screen, and asteroids should begin to generate and move across the canvas.

+- The score and difficulty level should be displayed in the top-left corner.

+**Actual Result**

+- The game started as expected on both desktop and mobile devices.

+- The spaceship appeared, and asteroids began to generate and move.

+- The score and difficulty level were displayed correctly.

+### Spaceship Controls
+**Testing Method**

+- Desktop: Hold down the mouse button to lift the spaceship and release it to let it fall.

+- Mobile: Tap and hold the screen to lift the spaceship and release to let it fall.

+**Expected Result**

+- The spaceship should move upward when the mouse button is held down (or the screen is tapped and held on mobile).

+- The spaceship should tilt upward slightly while lifting.

+- The spaceship should fall when the mouse button is released (or the tap ends on mobile).

+**Actual Result**

+- The spaceship moved upward and tilted as expected when the mouse button was held down or the screen was tapped.

+- The spaceship fell when the mouse button was released or the tap ended.

+### Obstacle Generation
+**Testing Method**

+- Play the game for several minutes and observe the asteroid generation.

+**Expected Result**

+- Asteroids should generate dynamically and move across the screen from right to left.

+- The number of asteroids should increase every 10 seconds as the difficulty level increases.

+**Actual Result**

+- Asteroids generated dynamically and moved across the screen as expected.

+- The number of asteroids increased every 10 seconds, and the difficulty level was displayed correctly.

+### Collision Detection
+**Testing Method**

+- Intentionally collide the spaceship with an asteroid.

+- Intentionally collide the spaceship with the top or bottom of the canvas.

+**Expected Result**

+- The game should end immediately upon collision.

+- The game should reset, displaying the start button and title image.

+**Actual Result**

+- The game ended immediately upon collision with an asteroid or the canvas boundaries.

+- The game reset correctly, displaying the start button and title image.

+### Score and Difficulty Tracking
+**Testing Method**

+- Play the game and observe the score and difficulty level.

+**Expected Result**

+- The score should increase as the spaceship travels further.

+- The difficulty level should increase every 10 seconds.

+**Actual Result**

+- The score increased as expected, and the difficulty level increased every 10 seconds.

+### Highest Score Tracking
+**Testing Method**

+- Play the game multiple times, achieving different scores.

+**Expected Result**

+- The highest score should be updated and displayed correctly after each game.

+**Actual Result**

+- The highest score was updated and displayed correctly after each game.

+### Responsiveness
+**Known Issue: Page Refresh Required in Chrome DevTools**

+When testing the game’s responsiveness using Chrome DevTools, the canvas may not resize dynamically unless the page is refreshed.
+This occurs because the resize event is not always triggered correctly in Responsive Design Mode, even though the event listener is properly implemented in the code.

+**Steps to Test Responsiveness**
+1. Open the game in Chrome and launch DevTools (F12).

+2. Switch to the Responsive Design Mode.

+3. Select a device or manually adjust the screen size.

+4. Refresh the page after changing the screen size to ensure the canvas resizes correctly.

+**Verify that**

+- The canvas fits the new screen size.

+- All game elements (spaceship, asteroids, score, etc.) are visible and functional.

+- The game remains playable on the new screen size.

+**Expected Result**
+- After refreshing the page, the canvas should resize to fit the new screen size.

+- All game elements should adjust accordingly, and the game should remain fully functional.

+**Actual Result**
+- The canvas resized correctly after refreshing the page.

+- All game elements adjusted as expected, and the game remained playable on all tested screen sizes.

+**Workaround**

+To ensure the canvas resizes correctly during testing:

+- Manually refresh the page after changing the screen size in Chrome DevTools.

+- Alternatively, test responsiveness on actual devices.

+### Game Reset
+**Testing Method**

+- Collide the spaceship with an asteroid or the canvas boundaries to end the game.

+**Expected Result**

+- The game should reset immediately, displaying the start button and title image.

+**Actual Result**

+- The game reset as expected, allowing players to start a new game immediately.

+### Summary of Manual Testing
+All test cases were executed successfully, and the game behaved as expected.
+No major issues were found during manual testing.